thunderbird/webext-docs/cloudFile.rst

 .. api-section-annotation-hack::

-Fired when a file should be uploaded to the cloud file provider
+Fired when a file should be uploaded to the cloud file provider.

 .. api-header::
    :label: Parameters for onFileUpload.addListener(listener)